-- Bake the pie on the center rack at 425°F for 25 minutes; then, keeping the pie in the oven, reduce the oven temperature down to 375° (190°C).
+- Bake the pie at 425°F for 25 minutes; then, keeping the pie in the oven, reduce the oven temperature down to 375°F (190°C).
 Place a pie crust shield (see Note for homemade shield) on the edges to prevent them from over-browning.
 Continue baking the pie until the filling’s juices are bubbling everywhere, including in the center, 40–50 more minutes.
 This sounds like a long time, but under-baking the pie means a soupy filling with paste-like flour and cornstarch chunks.
 If you want to be precise, the internal temperature of the filling taken with an instant read thermometer should be around 200°F (93°C) when done.
 Tip: If needed towards the end of bake time, remove the pie crust shield and tent an entire piece of foil on top of the pie if the top looks like it’s getting too brown.

 - Remove pie from the oven, place on a cooling rack, and cool for at least 4 hours before slicing and serving.
 Filling will be too juicy if the pie is warm when you slice it.

 - Cover leftovers tightly and store in the refrigerator for up to 5 days.